If you look outside, you can see the electrical overhead system which is used for the transmission and distribution of electricity.

 3. Strain Insulator

-Strain insulator is similar to the suspension insulator type.
-Like suspension insulator, strain insulator can be used in the overhead transmission line.
+The strain insulator is similar to the suspension insulator type.
+Like a suspension insulator, a strain insulator can be used in the overhead transmission line.

-But, it has slightly different specifications and working role.
+But, it has slightly different specifications and working roles.

 Specification of Strain Insulator:

 - It is used in higher voltage condition i.e. above the 33 kV.

 - Primarily, it is used in bend or arm place of the transmission line.

 Shackle Insulator occurs in small size on the overhead distribution system.